When Do You Need a Private Instagram Account? 7 Signs To Know

 • Private

-This is the specific process for turning on the private account setting.
+This is the process for enabling the private account setting.

 steps t make your instagram account private

-Also turn off Activity Status and limit who can DM you.
-Due to content embedding issues, these additional controls are essential for stronger privacy protections.
+Also, turn off Activity Status and limit who can DM you.
+Due to content-embedding issues, these additional controls are essential to stronger privacy protections.

 limit interactions on instagram for greater privacy

-These quick steps boost control in minutes and help secure your private account effectively.
-To learn more what others can or can’t see read this Instagram privacy settings overview.
+These quick steps boost control within minutes and help secure your private account.
+To learn more about what others can or can’t see, read this Instagram privacy settings overview.

 Clean Up Followers and Pending Requests

-Remove unwanted people who follow you who you do not know.
+Remove unwanted followers you do not know.
 Approve follower requests in batches and review monthly.

-People you remove are not notified, so trim freely from your Instagram account.
+People you remove are not notified, so feel free to trim from your Instagram account.

 Control Tags, Mentions, and Story Sharing